 We aim, through inclusion, to promote respect and understanding for all pupils regardless of ability or disability.
 We expect that all our children will benefit from a policy of inclusion; that children will realise that there are others with special needs different to their own and that these children are equal members of our school.
 Conversely we consider it important that all our pupils (including those with special educational needs) feel themselves to be equal members of our school.
+To this end we promote considering other children as role models.
 We encourage all the children to have high aspirations for themselves and to have pride in their achievements.
 This is reinforced by private recognition and public celebration of achievements.
 Integration is achieved practically by differentiation in the classroom, by specific arrangements for individual children at playtimes, mealtimes and when moving around school.
-There is a whole school response towards children's needs when appropriate.
+There is a whole school response towards some children when this is considered appropriate.